Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 \subsection{Ion trap arrays and optical dipole traps}

 In this review we focus on ion crystals that form at low temperatures in a configuration resulting from the interplay of a common ion trap potential and the Coulomb repulsion.
 In this section we provide a short outlook on other kinds of trapping potentials that have been discussed in the literature and are based on different mechanisms than the ones discussed in the rest of this review.
 One such alternative approach consists of using an array of trapping potentials, where each cell stores a single ion~\cite{Schmied:2009}.
 This approach enables the generation of arbitrary lattice geometries.
-Ion trap arrays are being pursued both with rf ion traps~\cite{Mielenz:2016,Lysne:2024} as well as Penning traps~\cite{Jain:2020,Jain:2024}.
-To date the number of ions stored in an ion trap array is small $(N \lesssim 3$ or $4)$.
+Ion trap arrays are being pursued both with rf ion traps~\cite{Mielenz:2016,Lysne:2024,Niedermeyer:2025} as well as Penning traps~\cite{Jain:2020,Jain:2024}.
+To date the number of ions stored in an ion trap array is small (up to $N\sim 4$).

 A further approach employs optical dipole traps for ions with optical dipole transitions.
 A major motivation is to avoid boundary effects that are significant in Penning and Paul traps, thereby ideally realizing strings of equidistant ions.
-The micromotion due to the coupling of the charge monopole to the fast laser oscillations at the optical frequency is negligible \cite{Cormick:2011}, and the potential the ions experience is essentially the same as the potential experienced by neutral atom scattering in the visible.
-Optical trapping ion Coulomb crystals is challenging because of the strength of the Coulomb repulsion of closely spaced ions, requiring large laser powers.
-Optical trapping of ion crystals include trapping linear strings up to 6 ions by a single beam optical dipole trap~\cite{Schmidt:2018}, and confinement of a few ions in a one-dimensional optical lattice~\cite{Hoenig:2023}.
+The micromotion due to the coupling of the charge monopole to the fast laser oscillations at the optical frequency is negligible and the potential the ions experience is essentially the same as the potential experienced by neutral atom scattering in the visible \cite{Cormick:2011}.
+Optical trapping of ion Coulomb crystals is challenging because of the strength of the Coulomb repulsion of closely spaced ions, requiring large laser powers.
+Experimental demonstrations include trapping linear strings of up to 6 ions by a single beam optical dipole trap~\cite{Schmidt:2018}, and confinement of a few ions in a one-dimensional optical lattice~\cite{Hoenig:2023}.
+An alternative approach is to use an array of optical tweezers \cite{Mazzanti:2021}.
+Recent studies indicate that this architecture could provide a scalable approach for fault-tolerant digital quantum computation and for analog quantum simulations with ions arrays \cite{Arias-Espinoza:2021,Mazzanti:2021,Schwerdt:2024}.

-Somewhat less demanding in laser power is the use of optical dipole forces to modify the normal mode spectrum of trapped ion crystals.
-We refer the reader to Sec.\ \ref{Sec:Frustration}, where these experiments are extensively discussed.
+Somewhat less demanding in laser power is the use of optical dipole forces to modify the normal mode spectrum of trapped ion crystal.
+We refer the reader to Sec.\ \ref{Sec:Frustration} for an extensive discussion.